-SECTION 4 - A GRADUATED APPROACH TO SEN SUPPORT AT DEVORAN SCHOOL
+SECTION 4 - A GRADUATED APPROACH TO SEND SUPPORT AT DEVORAN SCHOOL

 At Devoran School, all teachers are responsible and accountable for the progress and development of all pupils in their class including where pupils access support from specialist staff and teaching assistants.
-High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have SEN. 'Quality First' teaching is a priority of the school.
+High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have SEND.
+'Quality First' teaching is a priority of the school.
 It is regularly and rigorously monitored and there is a focus on continual improvement of the teaching of all pupils, including those at risk of underachievement.
-This includes reviewing and, where necessary, improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered.
-Close liaison is maintained with all members of staff by the SENCO to ensure that pupils are only identified as having SEN if they do not make adequate progress once they have had appropriate interventions/adjustments and good quality personalised teaching.
-Details of the provision on offer at Devoran School can be found in the School Offer in the SEN section of the School's Website and on the Family Information Service, Cornwall Website.
+This includes reviewing and, where necessary, improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered.
+Close liaison is maintained with all members of staff by the SENDCO to ensure that pupils are only identified as having

+SEND if they do not make adequate progress once they have had appropriate interventions/adjustments and good quality personalised teaching.

+Details of the provision on offer at Devoran School can be found in the School Offer and the Information Report in the SEND section of the School's Website and on the Family Information Service and the Early Help Hub, on the Cornwall Local Authority Website.